St Mary's Cathedral, Dublin: Layout

-Internally, the Pro-Cathedral is dramatically different from the two main cathedrals of Dublin.
+Internally, the cathedral is dramatically different from the two main cathedrals of Dublin.
 Its mixture of Greek and Roman styles has proved controversial, being variously described as an artistic gem and an eyesore.
 Its main aisle leads up to an altar, behind which a stained glass window of the Blessed Virgin Mary (the Saint Mary of its name) is visible.
 For most of its existence, it possessed a massive Victorian altar and reredos by Peter Turnerelli, a Belfast-born sculptor of Italian parentage.
 In the late 1970s, this was removed, as part of a re-ordering to bring its sanctuary in line with changes that followed the introduction of the revision of the Mass.
 The reredos was completely removed, leaving just the tabernacle, though the front panel of the original altar was reinstated in the new altar, which was moved to the centre of a new paved area in an expanded sanctuary.
 The altar rails were also removed.
-The pulpit was moved as well, and is currently sitting unused in a corner of the building.
+The pulpit was moved as well, to a position in a corner of the building.
 A large contingent of Italian artisans were employed by the church, to decorate the interior of the cathedral.

-The Pro-Cathedral caught fire in the early 1990s.
+The cathedral caught fire in the early 1990s.
 Though the fire was extinguished before it caught hold of the building, considerable smoke damage was done to one corner of the building around the monument to Cardinal Cullen, perhaps the most famous of all the nineteenth-century Archbishops, and the first Archbishop of Dublin to be made a cardinal.